ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 >
 >> ## Solution:
 >>
->> Here is one possible way to use two different preprocessors including a
+>> Here is one solution to complete the challenge above using  two different preprocessors
->> group of preprocessors on different variables.
 >>
 >>~~~YAML
 >>